Design is about what is not (yet).”

 Her interests have always been nurtured through both academic research and professional practice and span from urban renewal and architectural adaptive reuse to interior design and design research.

-Prior to her position at Deakin, she was a post-doc research fellow at RMIT University (AU) and RMIT Europe (SP), doing research in the field of design research and pedagogy.
+Prior to BAU, she was a Lecturer in Architecture at Deakin University (AU), where she taught architectural design and design research.
+Previously, she was a post-doc research fellow at RMIT University (AU) and RMIT Europe (SP), doing research in the field of design research and pedagogy.

 She completed her PhD studies in Sustainable Urban Design at the University of Roma Tre (IT), where she also taught and worked as a researcher.